MasoodRezazadeh/Wizjs/README.md

 ## Deployment

-placeholder text for deployment not so important! 😬
+placeholder text for deployment. it's not so important! 😬

 ## How to Contribute

-PLease for this repository and issue pull request for review. 👩‍💻👨‍💻
+Please for this repository and issue pull request for review. 👩‍💻👨‍💻

 ## Team

 Masood Rezazadeh    rezazadehmasood@gmail.com   @theroy

 Copyright 2019 @theroy.ir